pranjal1/compiler_kotlin/examples/README.md

 1. Float, double variables are not available.
 2. Arithmetic operations cannot be done with a float or double values.
 3. Arithmetic division feature is not available.
-4. Unable to print, assign and modify the specific positional value of an array.
+4. Unable to assign and modify the specific positional value of an array.
 5. Function overloading is not available.
-6. Joining between two strings is not possible.
+6. Joining between two strings is not possible with plus sign.
+For example, a ="testing" + "project"

 # Discussion

-For this assignment, we limit our discussion only between us.
+For this assignment, we only discuss between ourselves.
 We've both equally wrote the test cases.

 Wahid more focused on expression, precedence, grouping testing.
 Pranjal focused on the function, variable, assignment testing.